babo/bigquery-prezi/prezi.md

 ???
 - based on total data processed
     - charged according to the total data processed in the columns you select
-    - the total data per column is calculated based on the types of data in the colum
+    - the total data per column is calculated based on the types of data in the column
 - streaming is row based
 - the first 1 TB of data processed per month is free
 - queries that return an error, or for cached queries